-- Shouldn't kill a healthy tree, but can be pruned.
+- Partially parasitic.
+Should not kill a healthy tree, but can be pruned.
 Usually regrows. - There are sprays but they have to be repeated. - Provides habitat and food for a variety of animals and insects.
+UNIVERSITY OF CALIFORNIA Agriculture and Natural Resources